-To switch the screen layout to displaying program blocks to the left and graphics to the right, press the SPLIT SCREEN key and PROGRAM + GRAPHICS soft key
+► To switch the screen layout to displaying program blocks to the left and graphics to the right, press the SPLIT SCREEN key and the PGM + GRAPHICS soft key.

-Set the AUTO DRAW soft key to ON.
+► Set the AUTO DRAW soft key to EIN.
 While you are entering the program lines, the TNC generates each path contour you program in the graphics window in the right screen half